tttao/astrowind/src/data/post/12-factor-apps-vs-cloud-native-apps-whats-the-difference-and-why-it-matters.md

 ## Definition(s) of a Cloud-Native application

+> Cloud native practices empower organizations to develop, build, and deploy workloads in computing environments (public, private, hybrid cloud) to meet their organizational needs at scale in a programmatic and repeatable manner.
+It **is characterized by loosely coupled systems that interoperate in a manner that is secure, resilient, manageable, sustainable, and observable.**
+>
+> Cloud native technologies and architectures typically consist of some combination of containers, service meshes, multi-tenancy, microservices, immutable infrastructure, serverless, and declarative APIs — this list is non-exhaustive.

 ## Twelve-Factor App: the Foundation for Cloud-Native

 ## Why It Matters for Modern Application Development